Dobiasd/enterprython/README.md

 python3 -m pip install enterprython
 ```

-Or, if you like to use latest version from this repository:
+Or, if you like to use the latest version from this repository:

 ```bash
 git clone https://github.com/Dobiasd/enterprython